 SECTION 4 .8.
 Memberships shall be subject to special assessments for litigation expenses, and damages if any, in actions filed against the Corporation.
 The amount of each levy and the method of collection shall be fixed from time to time by the resolution of the Board of Directors.
 Assessments shall be made payable at such times or intervals, and on such notice, as the Board shall prescribe.
-Any member, on learning of an assessment, may avoid liability for it by promptly resigning from membership, providing that the member is not otherwise liable for the assessment by contract or otherwise.
+Any Member who was registered as a Member on the date the damage or litigation expense was incurred shall be liable for such assessments.
+Any Member who was not registered as a Member on the date the damage or litigation expense was incurred, on learning of an assessment, may avoid liability for it by promptly resigning from Membership, providing that the Member is not otherwise liable for the assessment by contract or otherwise.

 Annual Meter Charge

 SECTION 4.9.
-The annual meter charge (customer demand charge) payable to the Corporation by each member, based upon the number of water meters pertaining to the member's membership(s), regardless of water use, shall be levied in such amount per meter as shall be established by the Board of Directors.
+The annual meter charge (customer demand charge) payable to the Corporation by each Member, based upon the number of water meters pertaining to the Member's Membership(s), regardless of water use, shall be levied in such amount per meter as shall be established by the Board of Directors.
 The meter charge payable for the then current year is due on the first day of January, and shall be delinquent if not paid on or before the following first day of February.
+An account that becomes delinquent shall be governed by Section 4.12.

 Water Rates, and Other Fees, Charges and Assessments

 SECTION 4.10.
 The Board of Directors shall establish water rates (commodity charge), and such other fees, charges and assessments as it deems appropriate.
 All such rates, fees, charges and assessments are due when billed, and shall be delinquent if not paid within thirty (30) days.
+An account that becomes delinquent shall be governed by Section 4.12.

 Annual Rate List